 A network of 14 cycle routes snakes its way around Europe – Andrew Sykes, author of a book about his journey along the Eurovelo 5 – has this introduction to the EuroVelo routes.

 The EuroVelo long-distance cycle routes were set-up by the European Cyclists’ Federation (ECF), a Brussels-based organisation that brings together the various national cycling organisations that exist throughout Europe.
-There are currently 14 routes, numbered 1 to 15 (number 14 doesn’t exist yet), with each also carrying a more descriptive name such as EuroVelo 12, The North Sea Cycle Route or EuroVelo 2, The Capitals Route from Galway to Moscow.
+There are currently 15 routes, numbered 1 to 17 (number 14 and 16 do not exist yet), with each also carrying a more descriptive name such as EuroVelo 12, The North Sea Cycle Route or EuroVelo 2, The Capitals Route from Galway to Moscow.

 The extent to which the routes have been mapped and described varies greatly from route to route.
 With limited resources, the ECF encourages national and regional organisations to promote and develop the infrastructure of the routes.
 As a result, some of them have an impressive array of support materials available for prospective cyclists – the best example being the Rivers’ Route or EuroVelo 6 from Nantes to Constanta.
 It's well-mapped and has online support via a dedicated website – Eurovelo6.org – and published maps; on the ground, it's also signposted.